 Based on Mike’s information and my general knowledge of how things work in Linux, here are the steps I took to get N1MM+ operational on my Linux box:

-- Install the latest wine and winedevelopment packages from the repository for your distribution
+- Install the latest wine and winedevelopment packages from the repository for your distribution (the winedevelopment package may also be named wine-development or wine-devel depending on your distro)

 - Download the latest N1MM full installer and update